nn-nagar/media_company_console/README.md

-Clone the dirctory and install virtaulenv and setup virtualenv
+Clone the dirctory and install virtualenv and setup virtualenv

-Go to project manage.py file and
+Go to project where manage.py file and

 install project require module by requirements.txt files